MM-Embed: Universal Multimodal Retrieval with Multimodal LLMs: Experiments

-\paragraph{Backbone Model Choices.} In this work, we utilize two representative backbones of vision--language models to build universal multimodal retrievers, CLIP~\citep{clip} and LLaVa-Next~\citep{llavanext}.
-For CLIP, we initialize from CLIP-large model and employ the best-performing modeling approach from \citet{uniir}, denoted as \clipsf.\footnote{\url{https://huggingface.co/openai/clip-vit-large-patch14}} This method fuses input image and text features by separately encoding each input (query or document) image and text into separate vectors, which are then summed to create a fused vector~\citep{uvldr}.
+\paragraph{Backbone Model Choices.} In this work, we utilize two representative backbones of vision-language models to build universal multimodal retrievers, CLIP~\citep{clip} and LLaVa-Next~\citep{llavanext}.
+For CLIP, we initialize from the CLIP-Large model and employ the best-performing modeling approach from \citet{uniir}, denoted as \clipsf.\footnote{\url{https://huggingface.co/openai/clip-vit-large-patch14}} This method fuses the input image and text features by separately encoding each input (query or document) image and text into distinct vectors, which are then summed to create a fused vector~\citep{uvldr}.
+Additionally, we report results for BLIP~\citep{blip}, which integrates text information into the image encoder through cross-attention.
+We use \blipff{} from \citet{uniir}, which is fine-tuned on the M-BEIR dataset with random negative.\footnote{\url{https://huggingface.co/TIGER-Lab/UniIR/blob/main/checkpoint/BLIP_FF/blip_ff_large.pth}}